bismuth-dev/RebornBuddy.Wiki/README.md

 2. Edit content in `.md` text files and `git commit` + `git push`.
 3. [Submit a pull request][101] to get your work published on the real site!

 This wiki is written in [Markdown][102], the same formatting used on GitHub, Reddit, Discord, etc. You can easily edit directly on GitHub or with a text editor such as [Visual Studio Code][103].
-Some advanced MkDocs features may not preview correctly on GitHub or in VS Code -- see the [Development](#development) section for fully-rendered local previews.
+Some [advanced MkDocs features][104] may not preview correctly on GitHub or in VS Code -- see the [Development](#development) section for fully-rendered local previews.

 Pull requests of all sizes are welcome! ❤️